eduardovra/eduardovra.github.io/_drafts/asgi-web-server.markdown

 ### What's the point of reinventing the wheel ?

-The first question you may be asking yourself is "Why should I do this in the first place?
-There's a ton of servers freely available to use already..".
-It's a fair question, and you're probably right avoiding to reinvent the wheel in your job.
-But my point here was to build it for the sake of learning.
-This project was never a commitment to create some production ready server, but instead, something that I did to carve knowledge, practice programming and have fun.
-My interest was to get a more in-depth understanding of web protocols, particularly WebSockets, and also to see how Async programming is being used in the real world.
-That said, I think not every code your write must be a piece of art, and you shouldn't be afraid of creating something humble that just serves the sole purpose of getting better.

 Most people underestimate the importance of practicing and reading good code to enhance your skills as a developer.
 But the reality is, being developers, we have access to thousands of open-source projects, and they are good opportunities to discover very clever ways of using programming languages to solve real problems.
 Nevertheless, randomly sweeping GitHub repositories to read code is not something that ever worked for me, hence, the idea of creating an application was something that helped me focus the research efforts.

-Personally, I find it more productive to focus on more recent codebases, for example, Starlette.
+Personally, I find it more productive to focus on more recent codebases, for example, [Starlette][starlette].
 If you dig into it, you'll find cool ideas.
-Its code is not so difficult to read, compared with older projects like Flask, which carry the burden of maintaining compatibility and supporting multiple versions of Python over time.
+Besides, its code is not so difficult to read, compared with older projects like [Flask][flask], which carry the burden of maintaining compatibility and supporting multiple versions of Python over time.

+My interest here was to get a more in-depth understanding of web protocols, particularly WebSockets, and also to see how Async programming is being used in the real world.
+This project was never a commitment to creating some production-ready server, but instead, something that I did to carve knowledge, practice programming and have fun.
+That said, I think not every code your write must be a piece of art, and you shouldn't be afraid of creating something humble that just serves the sole purpose of getting better.
+Sometimes your attention should be more focused on the process and less on the outcome.

+But for the record, I totally agree that it's usually not a good idea to reinvent the wheel in your job.

 ### Defining goals